conzex/DefendX/README.md

 # 🛡️ DefendX Agent Installation

-The **DefendX Agent** provides secure, efficient monitoring and control for your Linux environment.
-This lightweight agent is designed to integrate with DefendX's infrastructure and provide seamless deployment across Linux systems.
+The **DefendX Agent** provides secure, efficient monitoring and control for your environment.
+This lightweight agent is designed to integrate with DefendX's infrastructure and provide seamless deployment across multiple systems.

 ---